A brief history of Copper Mountain

 As mentioned, parts of Copper’s past can be seen throughout the Resort and Mountain.
 Mining claims dot the mountain.
 Some of the wood from Chuck’s Saw mill is still in use today on decks and sign posts.
 A few of the original structures from the early and mid 1900’s are still standing: the Olie Lind / Beeler Cabin and Barn which are located near the Transportation Center and the old Wheeler Guard Station and Outhouse which can be found between the base of A lift and the Super B.

-We can give thanks to our history and to all those individuals, from the Native Americans, the trappers, miners, herders, railroad and saw mill workers, to Judge Wheeler, and the Beelers.
-More recently we thank those who made Copper what it is today from day one, such as Michael Brennan, Chuck and Penny Lewis, and Chris Coleman, for putting their energy, passions, and heart and sole into turning this valley into something extraordinary.
+We can give thanks to our history and to all those individuals, from the Native Americans, the trappers, miners, herders, railroad and sawmill workers, to Judge Wheeler, and the Beelers.
+More recently we thank those who made Copper what it is today from day one, such as Michael Brennan, Chuck and Penny Lewis, and Chris Coleman, for putting their energy, passions, and heart and soul into turning this valley into something extraordinary.
 Without them, Copper would not be here for us all to enjoy.

 What brought people here 300 years ago is still the reason that people come here today, to enjoy the unique natural resources of the Copper Valley and Copper Mountain.
 This too will be the reason that people will continue to come to Copper for the next 300 years.